European lawmakers reject national bans on GM food, feed imports

 The rules have led to years of stalemate as member states have been unable to reach decisions.
 Critics say the system lacks legal certainty and any opt-outs under the system are vulnerable to court challenges.

-“If approved, such a proposal would undermine the internal market and farmers’ livelihoods and set off alarm bells for any innovative industry looking to invest in Europe,” Leticia Goncalves, chairman of EuropaBio, said in a statement.
+“If approved, such a proposal would undermine the internal market and farmers’ livelihoods and set off alarm bells for any innovative industry looking to invest in Europe,” Letitia Conclaves, chairman of Europa, said in a statement.

-Green politicians say the Commission’s proposal would have facilitated GM authorisations as regulators could argue that member states with objections were free to opt out.
-They say, however, it was legally flawed, a charge they also level at the existing system.

-“We cannot persist with the current situation by which authorisations proceed in spite of flawed risk assessments and the consistent opposition of a majority of EU governments and, importantly, a clear majority of EU citizens,” Green food safety spokesperson Bart Staes said in a statement.
+“We cannot persist with the current situation by which authorizations proceed in spite of flawed risk assessments and the consistent opposition of a majority of EU governments and, importantly, a clear majority of EU citizens,” Green food safety spokesperson Bart Sates said in a statement.

-Staes said the Green party would meanwhile systematically object to any GM food or feed authorisations.
-(Reporting by Barbara Lewis, editing by David Evans)
+Sates said the Green party would meanwhile systematically object to any GM food or feed authorizations.